hetznerZA/logstash_auditor/README.md

 # LogstashAuditor

 This gem provides the logstash auditor that can be plugged into the SOAR architecture.
+The auditor supports basic and certifcate based authentication to the logstash http input.
+Privacy can be ensured by simply using an tls tunnel.

 ## State of the API